 Building and electrical plan check fees and associated permit fees for qualifying EVCS have been waived by the City of West Hollywood.
 A zone clearance fee from the Planning Division as well as any State or outside agency fees will apply.
 Permit fees for any required structural upgrades to existing buildings as part of the system installation are not waived.

-- Municipal EVCS Locations
+- Municipal EV Charging Locations

 - EV Charging in Rent Stabilized Buildings - Staff Report and Ordinance No. 17-1017

-- SCE EV Rebates for Homeowners
+- SCE Rebates for EV Purchases

-- Go Green EV Charging Resources
+- West Hollywood Go Green EV Charging Resources

 - Zero Emission Vehicles in California Community Readiness Guidebook